-The emission control system of each new Triumph motorcycle was designed, built and tested using only genuine Triumph motorcycle parts and with these parts the motorcycle is certified as being in conformity with Environment Canada emission control regulations.
+The emission control system of each new Triumph motorcycle was designed, built and tested using only genuine Triumph Motorcycle parts and with these parts the motorcycle is certified as being in conformity with California emission control regulations.

 WE RECOMMEND THAT ONLY GENUINE TRIUMPH MOTORCYCLE PARTS BE USED FOR MAINTENANCE REPAIR OR REPLACEMENT OF THE EMISSION CONTROL SYSTEM.
+However, if you are willing to pay for it yourself, you can have replacement or repair of your motorcycle's emission control system performed by any qualified repair establishment or individual using nongenuine parts.